 Step 4: Automatically Start Nginx on Boot

 As a service running on Ubuntu, Nginx is expected to be running at all times, listening to web requests and responding to them.
-Due to this, It is important to ensure that Nginx starts automatically when the system when the system is booted, without requiring our intervention to start.
+Due to this, It is important to ensure that Nginx starts automatically when the system is booted, without requiring our intervention to start.

-Ubuntu 24.04 enables auto reboot of Nginx web server after installation.
+Ubuntu 24.04 enables auto-start of Nginx web server after installation.
 However, we need to be sure that this is enabled.
 We can check this by looking at the result of the status command.

 If Nginx is configured to start automatically after system boot, we will see enabled